-The Fund's Financial Statements and Financial Highlights for the fiscal year ended December 31, 2023 are incorporated by reference into this SAI from the Fund's Annual Report to shareholders, have been audited by Cohen & Company, Ltd., an independent registered public accounting firm, as stated in its report, which is incorporated herein by reference, and have been so incorporated in reliance upon reports of such firm, given upon its authority as an expert in accounting and auditing.
+The Fund's Financial Statements and Financial Highlights for the fiscal year ended December 31, 2024 are incorporated into this SAI by reference to the Fund's Annual Report to shareholders.
+The Fund's Financial Statements and Financial Highlights have been audited by Cohen & Company, Ltd., an independent registered public accounting firm.